Ray Houghton: Liverpool

 At the start of the 1987–88 season, Oxford were beaten 2–0 by Liverpool, who then offered £825,000 for his services.
-The deal was done and Houghton took the place of Craig Johnston on the right side of Liverpool's midfield, unusually wearing the No. 9 shirt which striker John Aldridge, his former Oxford teammate who had made the Anfield move himself a year earlier, had asked not to wear because of the pressure of replacing Ian Rush.
+The deal was done and Houghton took the place of Craig Johnston on the right side of Liverpool's midfield, unusually wearing the No. 9 shirt that striker John Aldridge (his former Oxford teammate who had made the Anfield move himself a year earlier) had asked not to wear because of the pressure of replacing Ian Rush.

 Houghton was added to the new acquisitions of Aldridge, Peter Beardsley and John Barnes to form one of the most exciting forward lines in the club's history.
-He made his Reds debut on 24 October 1987 in the 1–0 league victory over Luton Town at Kenilworth Road.
-His first goal for the club came on 4 November 1987 in the 1–1 draw with Wimbledon at Plough Lane.
+He made his Reds debut on 24 October 1987 in a 1–0 league victory over Luton Town at Kenilworth Road.
+His first goal for the club came on 4 November 1987 in a 1–1 draw with Wimbledon at Plough Lane.
 Houghton's 62nd-minute strike came just two minutes after he had come on as a sub for Johnston.
 It also kept up Liverpool's run of 29 unbeaten league matches from the start of the season.

-Liverpool went on to coast to the League title, with Houghton contributing some memorable displays as a marauding creator from the flank.
+Liverpool went on to coast to the League title, Houghton contributing some memorable displays as a marauding creator from the flank.
 He scored his share of goals too, including the first goal in the era-defining 5–0 win over Nottingham Forest, which was later described by some journalists as the "match of the century" and was complimented by the game's greats such as Tom Finney.